Distance: 110 miles (180 km)

 2. Staging Area:

-Third Avenue and King Street.
-All teams must be in designated staging spot no later than 9:00 am.
+Top of the World Highway in West Dawson by the Sunnydale turnoff.
+All teams must be in designated staging spots no later than 9:00 am.
 Teams deemed by Race Officials to be unmanageable in the staging area when they need to be brought to the start chute will not be able to start at their designated start time.
 In this case, the team will start last, but will be timed from their initial designated start time.

 3. Race Start: